Mooncake1988/GoldenNuggets/replit.md

 ### Frontend

-The frontend is built with React 18 and TypeScript, using Vite for development and Wouter for lightweight client-side routing.
-UI components are developed with Shadcn/ui (New York style) based on Radix UI and styled with Tailwind CSS, utilizing a mobile-first, responsive design with a custom HSL color system and typography (Inter and Merriweather).
-State management is handled by TanStack Query for server state and React hooks for UI state.
-Key design decisions include photography-first hero layouts, map-centric navigation with Leaflet, a reusable component architecture, and subtle Lottie animations that respect accessibility preferences (prefers-reduced-motion).
-The hero section features a Western Cape stock photo background with the area-map Lottie as a decorative accent icon, creating a professional, high-impact design.
+The frontend is a React 18 application built with TypeScript, using Vite for development and Wouter for routing.
+UI components are developed with Shadcn/ui (New York style) based on Radix UI and styled with Tailwind CSS, emphasizing a mobile-first, responsive design with a custom HSL color system and typography.
+State management leverages TanStack Query for server state and React hooks for UI state.
+Key design elements include a photography-first hero section with a Western Cape stock photo, map-centric navigation using Leaflet, a reusable component architecture, and subtle Lottie animations that respect accessibility (`prefers-reduced-motion`).
+The UI incorporates a vibrant sunset gradient color palette, dynamic gradient borders, and hover effects for enhanced user experience and branding.
+SEO is optimized with server-side rendered meta tags and dynamic sitemap generation.

 ### Backend

-The backend uses Node.js with Express.js, written entirely in TypeScript with shared types across the stack.
-It exposes RESTful API endpoints.
-Authentication is session-based for a single admin user, leveraging Passport.js with a Local Strategy, storing credentials securely in environment variables and sessions in PostgreSQL via `connect-pg-simple`.
-Drizzle ORM ensures type-safe database interactions.
-The file upload system uses Uppy on the client, integrating with Google Cloud Storage via pre-signed URLs and a custom ACL policy.
-Search and filtering are powered by PostgreSQL's `ILIKE` for full-text search across various fields and case-insensitive tag matching.
-Filters are URL-driven, with a custom `urlchange` event system for state synchronization.
+The backend is built with Node.js and Express.js, written entirely in TypeScript with shared types across the stack.
+It provides RESTful API endpoints.
+Authentication is session-based for a single admin user, utilizing Passport.js with a Local Strategy and PostgreSQL for session storage.
+Drizzle ORM ensures type-safe database interactions and migrations.
+The file upload system integrates Uppy on the client with Google Cloud Storage via pre-signed URLs.
+Search and filtering functionalities are powered by PostgreSQL's `ILIKE` for full-text search and case-insensitive tag matching, with URL-driven filters.
+The server implements gzip compression for improved performance and SEO, and dynamically generates `sitemap.xml` and `robots.txt`.

 ### Database

-The database is PostgreSQL (Neon serverless) with a schema including a `Locations` table (name, category, description, coordinates, images, tags, featured flag) and a `Sessions` table for authentication.
-Drizzle ORM manages type-safe queries and migrations, with connection pooling for serverless compatibility.
+The project uses a PostgreSQL database (Neon serverless) with a `Locations` table (storing name, category, description, coordinates, images, tags, featured status) and a `Sessions` table for authentication.
+Drizzle ORM manages type-safe queries and schema migrations, configured for serverless compatibility with connection pooling.

 ## External Dependencies

+**Authentication**: Passport.js
-**Authentication**: Passport.js (Local Strategy) **Cloud Services**: Google Cloud Storage, Neon Database, Replit Sidecar (for secrets) **Maps & Geolocation**: Leaflet.js, OpenStreetMap **File Upload**: Uppy (Core, Dashboard, adapted S3 plugin) **UI Components**: Radix UI, Lucide React (icons) **Development Tools**: Vite, Replit-specific plugins, TypeScript **Form Management**: React Hook Form, Zod, @hookform/resolvers **Utility Libraries**: `class-variance-authority`, `clsx`, `tailwind-merge`, `nanoid` **Animations**: Lottie React (custom animations for hero, confetti, empty states) **Newsletter Integration**: Beehiiv API
+**Cloud Services**: Google Cloud Storage, Neon Database **Maps & Geolocation**: Leaflet.js, OpenStreetMap **File Upload**: Uppy
+**UI Components**: Radix UI, Lucide React
+**Form Management**: React Hook Form, Zod **Animations**: Lottie React
+**Newsletter Integration**: Beehiiv API